 - Charlotte Blattner, Global Migration Crises, Nonhuman Animals, and the Role of Law in Like an Animal: Critical Animal Studies Approaches to Borders, Displacement, and Othering, Natalie Khazaal and Núria Almiron (eds.)
 (2021).

-The Global journal of Animal Law is seeking abstracts for its Special Issue: “International Law and Animal Health and Protection: Persistent Themes, News Prospects for Change.”
-Deadline: August 1.
+- The Global Journal of Animal Law is accepting abstracts until August 1 for its special Issue: “International Law and Animal Health and Protection: Persistent Themes, News Prospects for Change

-The Coloquios de Derecho Animal is accepting applications from researchers, professionals, and students.
-Deadline: July 3.
+- The Coloquios de Derecho Animal is accepting applications (in Spanish) from researchers, professionals, and students until July 3, 2021